 - Communicate with entire groups and ministry teams of which you are a part

 - Look up your tithes and contributions so you can check your annual giving or if a particular check has been processed

-Check out this helpful overview video to get a feel for the types of things NC4 Connect can help you do.
+This helpful overview video will allow you to get a feel for the types of things NC4 Connect can help you do.
 You may hear us refer to this sometimes as “CCB” since the software company that developed it is Church Community Builder.